syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-With-Images.md

 ---
-title: Working with Images in .NET Word library | Syncfusion
+title: Working with Images | Syncfusion
 description: Learn how to work with images in a Word document using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO